 I fully funded EPSRC DTP PhD Studentship to offer in the broadly defined area of Cyber-physical Systems design.

 Please send me an e-mail if you have any questions or would like to apply!

 Applications are welcome from outstanding prospective PhD students and postdoctoral researchers.
 Please contact Dr Boyle directly if you wish to be considered for a position.

-David Boyle is a Lecturer in the Dyson School of Design Engineering.
-He joined the school from the Department of Electrical and Electronic Engineering at Imperial College London, where he was a Research Fellow since 2012 with research interests at the intersection of wireless sensing, actuation and control systems, data analytics, and the digital economy.
+David joined the School from the Department of Electrical and Electronic Engineering at Imperial College London, where he was a Research Fellow since 2012 with research interests at the intersection of wireless sensing, actuation and control systems, data analytics, and the digital economy.

 Before joining Imperial, David worked with Wireless Sensor Network and Microelectronics Applications Integration Groups in the Microsystems Centre at Tyndall National Institute, and the Embedded Systems Research Group, University College Cork, Ireland, developing ‘green' wireless sensor networks.
 Previously, he was with Orange Labs, France, and a Visiting Postdoctoral Scholar at the Higher Technical School of Telecommunications Engineering, Technical University of Madrid (ETSIT UPM).

-et al., Speed vs Efficiency and Storage Type in Portable Energy Systems, PowerMEMS 2017, Institute of Physics (IoP), ISSN:1742-6588
+et al., 2018, Speed vs Efficiency and Storage Type in Portable Energy Systems, 17th International Conference on Micro and Nanotechnology for Power Generation and Energy Conversion Applications (PowerMEMS), IOP PUBLISHING LTD, ISSN:1742-6588